dpdk-vbng-cp/docker-compose-cp/README.md

 docker-compose rm
 ```
 ### Connecting CP and DP
-create vxlan to connect the control plane and Dataplane.
+create vxlan to connect the control plane and dataplane.
 ```
 ./vxlan_CP-DP.sh
 ```